biospi/seaMass/README.md

 ))
 ```

-seaMass-Σ computes raw protein group quants (together with peptide deviations from the protein group quants, and peptide/feature variances) for each block.
+seaMass-Σ computes raw protein group quants (together with peptide deviations from the protein group quants, and peptide/feature stdevs) for each block.
 To allow comparisons to be made across blocks (standardisation), and optionally normalisation and/or false discovery rate controlled differential expression analysis, run seaMass-Δ on the *seaMass_sigma_fits* object returned by seaMass-Σ. Firstly, define which assays will be used as references:

 ```
 # Define reference weights for each block